crolfe/vagrant-django/README.md

 work in conjunction with the [fabfile](https://github.com/ryankanno/django-skeleton/blob/master/fabfile.py) from [django-skeleton](http://github.com/ryankanno/django-skeleton/).
 By cloning this repository, you'll quickly have a playground environment to play around with the Django framework.
+Based off http://github.com/ryankanno/django-vagrant

 ##Features